Please note: As of Sept. 22, 2020, this page has undergone a major makeover.

 Paul A. Reinicke

-P.S.: Years ago, I heard a woman being interviewed on a radio program, recalling words of encouragement her father had shared with her back when she was trying to enter into the almost exclusively male-dominated field of employment, at the time) – and this equally applies to me, now, regarding my striving for philanthropic backing.
-These are the words her father spoke: “You only need one ‘Yes.’
+P.S.: Years ago, I heard a woman being interviewed on a radio program, recalling words of encouragement her father shared with her back when she was endeavoring to enter into the almost exclusively male-dominated field of sports broadcasting — and this equally applies to me, now, regarding my striving for philanthropic backing.
+This is what her father said to her: “You only need one ‘Yes.’
 You only need one person to believe in you.”

 That is soooo true!
 Just one person, one individual, one philanthropist, one “Yes” … is all that it takes!
 And perhaps, you might be that one.
 If you share my vision, or envision my potential.